Your free business.com+ membership unlocks exclusive tech deals and advisor support

 • Generally, you can lease in a nicer area than if you buy.

-• The higher cash flow helps your credit rating.
+• The higher cash flow may help your credit rating.

-• The landlord may pay for a particular utility, such as waste management or water, or for housekeeping.
+• The property owner or manager may pay for a particular utility, such as waste management or water, or for housekeeping.

-• It’s easier to leave if you outgrow the space.
+• It’s easier to leave if you outgrow the space or need a different office workflow.

-“Leases allow flexibility for more types of businesses, and some companies can benefit from the prior occupants’ build-out and furnishings,” said Kristina Chervenka, co-founder and chief operating officer of Five Buffalo Capital.
+“Leases allow flexibility for more types of businesses, and some companies can benefit from the prior occupants’ build-out and furnishings,” explained Kristina Chervenka, co-founder and chief operating officer of Five Buffalo Capital.

 Cons